kumuluz/kumuluzee-health/README.md

 KumuluzEE Health is compliant with the [MicroProfile Service Health Checks specification 2.0](https://github.com/eclipse/microprofile-health).

-KumuluzEE Health exposes a `/health/live` and `/health/ready` endpoints (prefix customizable), which return the health check status of the microservice.
+KumuluzEE Health exposes `/health/live` and `/health/ready` endpoints (prefix customizable), which return the health check status of the microservice.

 ## Usage